-Do you receive a business emails that are forwarded without any comment from the Sender?
+Do you receive business emails that are forwarded without any comment from the Sender?
 When this happens it typically leads to more questions having to be asked.

-Do I take action?
+- Do I take action?

-Do you have a question?
+- Do you have a question?

-Is your time more important than mine?
+- Is your time more important than mine?

-Why not take your time to type a nice greeting?
+- Why not take your time to type a nice greeting?

-Why not include a simple sentence or two about why you are forwarding that information?
+- Why not include a simple sentence or two about why you are forwarding that information?

 Advise Why You Are Forwarding

-As a consultant, if I assume incorrectly, I cannot bill out my time to redo or undo whatever I “incorrectly” integrated.
+As a consultant, if I think I know what they want and proceed, I cannot bill out my time to redo or undo whatever I “incorrectly” advised or integrated.
 So I do not make a move without further clarification.

 Smart Consultants Clarify First

 This is where including comments like: “Hey, Judith — can you check this out and let me know what is involved?
 Thanks for your help!” works wonders.
 Heck, it took me only a couple seconds to type that!

-If the topic is that which I know requires immediate action, to avoid any possible misunderstanding, I will send a follow-up email asking for specific direction.
-As a result another email that can be avoided if the Sender let me know why they forwarded that email to me.
+If the topic is that which I know requires immediate attention, to avoid any possible misunderstanding, I will send a follow-up email asking for specific direction.
+Another added email.
+If only the Sender had let me know why they forwarded that particular email to me.

 The moral of this story is…

 Business email etiquette is not just thinking about how time strapped you are at the moment.
-It includes thinking about the person on the other side — who, by the way — is most likely just as time strapped as you are.
+It includes thinking about the person on the other side — who, by the way — is most likely just as time challenged as you are.

 Consider the other side in everything you do.
-You do that by taking the time necessary to type a simple sentence or two to make sure your requests are explained and understood.
+You accomplish that by taking the time necessary to type a simple sentence or two to make sure your requests are explained and understood.

 Do you forward without comment?
 How do you handle forwarded business emails?